Zapit-Optostim/zapit-tcp-bridge/README.md

 import Python_TCP_Utils as ptu
 ```

-Then, we called `gen_Zapit_byte_tuple`.
+Then, we call `gen_Zapit_byte_tuple`.
 This function takes 3 arguments: the trial command, a dictionary of argument keys, and a dictionary of argument values.
 The output is a byte tuple containing the byte representation of trial command, and - if the trial command is 1 - the byte representation of the argument keys, argument values, and the condition number.
 If the trial command is not 1, these last 3 bytes are zero.
  Therefore, to send the message specified above, we must call:

 ```python